-The vaccine's effectiveness influences unvaccinated Filipinos' acceptance.
-When the Philippine government subsidizes the vaccination, acceptance is fairly high.
-According to previously reported data, the study participants intended to take the COVID-19 vaccine; nonetheless, the participants' perceived risk and trust in the health system were found to be significant predictors of ultimate COVID-19 vaccine uptake in the Philippines.
-If the COVID-19 vaccine proves ineffective, governments will be forced to adopt more vaccination strategies.
-Furthermore, because COVID-19 acceptance is linked to community perceptions of risk, it is critical to enhance the public's risk awareness.
-Our findings should be confirmed with public health publicity actions in the future.
-Multiple sociodemographic categories may be targeted for health initiatives.
+The effectiveness of the vaccine influences acceptance among unvaccinated Filipinos.
+Acceptance is relatively massive when the Philippine government subsidizes the vaccine.
+According to the previously reported figures, the study participants have a good intention to take the COVID 19 vaccine; however, participants perceived risk and trust in the health system were found to be significant predictors of the aim of the COVID-19 vaccine in the Philippines.
+If the COVID-19 vaccine has lower efficiency, governments will have to precede more approaches to vaccinate their population.
+In addition, since acceptance is correlated with perceived risk for COVID-19, it is also vital to improve the perceived risk in communities.
+Further study should verify our findings with public health publicity interventions.
+Health promotions that target multiple sociodemographic groups should be prioritized to increase the COVID-19 vaccine acceptance behavior in the country.